ministryofjustice/analytics-platform-control-panel/README.md

 2. A frontend web application allowing administration of a user's apps, data sources and tools in the Analytical Platform.

-3. A simple worker for running some time-consuming background tasks including deploying a tooling (e.g. rstuio or jupyter) on a cluster, restarting the instance of a tooling, resetting the home directory of a user's whole tooling environment.
+3. A simple worker for running some time-consuming background tasks such as deploying a tooling (e.g. RStudio or Jupyter Lab) on a cluster, restarting the instance of a tool, and resetting the home directory of a user's whole tooling environment.

 More information is available through the following links: